modular-magician/terraform-provider-google/website/docs/r/compute_vpn_tunnel.html.markdown

 * `shared_secret_hash` -
   Hash of the shared secret.

-* `label_fingerprint` -
-  The fingerprint used for optimistic locking of this resource.
-Used internally during updates.

 * `detailed_status` -
   Detailed status message for the VPN tunnel.
 * `self_link` - The URI of the created resource.